 Opposite of Badger, Jackass is a large camp located immediately below Badger Rapid.
 With access to the rim, be prepared to share this area with hikers and fishermen.

 The name jackass is likely a reference to the prolific amount of burros that were in the Grand Canyon prior to the NPS’ coordinated removal.
 Gold prospectors introduced them in the late 1800’s and over time, their numbers boomed.
 Living an average of 25 – 30 years, the burros were seen as an invasive species by the National Park Service as they competed with native species for resources such as water and vegetation.
 In addition to that, they trampled the soil.
-According to Alysa Yoder in her paper “Adorable Annihilators: How Burros Became Grand Canyon National Park’s Public Relations Nightmare” the burro population crested 2,000 in the Grand Canyon and by the 1920’s was seen as a problem by the NPS.
-It took another 60 years however for the problem to be successfully addressed.
+According to Alysa Yoder in her paper “Adorable Annihilators: How Burros Became Grand Canyon National Park’s Public Relations Nightmare”, the burro population crested 2,000 in the Grand Canyon and by the 1920’s was seen as a problem by the NPS.
+However, it took another 60 years for the problem to be successfully addressed.